-Then, we decided to move (one of our clients) onto the IBM’s Commerce solution so that some of the issues are taken care of and few processes become efficient, which will allow us to focus on the core business.
+Then, we decided to move (one of our clients) onto IBM’s Commerce solution so that some of the issues are taken care of and few processes become efficient, which will allow us to focus on the core business.

 The shift to IBM Commerce

 It’s the powerful SaaS e-commerce platform that fit right for our business.
 Although it can fit just fine for any industry or business requirements.
 It’s like a one-stop-shop that lets us fulfill both, B2B & B2C requirements with flexible digital commerce.
-When we combined the commerce platform with IBM Watson, it offered comprehensive insights & we could push personalized experience to our customers.
-We got all the necessary tools that helped us speed up our IT so we could focus where needed the most.
+When we combined the commerce platform with IBM Watson, it offered comprehensive insights & we could push the personalized experience to our customers.
+We got all the necessary tools that helped us speed up our IT so we could focus on where needed the most.

-The mobile experience was another hiccup that we faced in early days.
+The mobile experience was another hiccup that we faced in the early days.
 In our case deploying a native mobile app was not an option.
 The website had to work best on smaller devices.
 Mobile visitors are dominating the markets so was the case with us & yet the mobile conversion percentage was lower.
-With IBM commerce platform we started delivering the mobile-optimized experience.
+With the IBM commerce platform, we started delivering the mobile-optimized experience.
 Not just that, we could also manage the backend on mobile which I think increased our productivity.

-As I said, if you’ve already started your e-commerce business or if you’re planning to, then please understand that it’s not just about putting up the catalog & selling bunch of stuff online.
+As I said, if you’ve already started your e-commerce business or if you’re planning to, then please understand that it’s not just about putting up the catalog & selling a bunch of stuff online.
 When we realized it, fortunately, the cognitive computing capabilities of IBM via its Watson commerce came handy.
 We could provide relevant information, understanding customer’s intent, push our brand’s message & build a relationship with the consumers in a timelier manner.